BIG DATA ANALYTICS ASSURING COMPLIANCE, COMBATING FRAUD (IRS)

 - Creating a data driven engine to identify tax returns for audits based on business rules

 Although contracts are still underway, we have achieved impressive results for both the IRS and internally.
 The Metadata Automator has led to an 88 percent automation rate, significantly reducing the number of manual steps typically used throughout metadata creation process.
 IRS analysts now have more tools and information to combat fraud, optimize collections, and improve internal efficiency.
-This tool also allowed our analysts to produce such a high volume of metadata that it has saved us approximately 5 million in consulting costs, giving the IRS far more additional value then initially included in the scope of the contract.
+This tool also allowed our analysts to produce such a high volume of metadata that it has saved us approximately $5M in consulting costs, giving the IRS far more additional value then initially included in the scope of the contract.